 - Must be enrolled full-time in a degree-granting program at a US institution of higher education located in the US or its territories excluding MIT

-- Have an interest in pursuing a graduate degree in one of MIT’s graduate programs, not including Sloan School of Management
+- Have an interest in pursuing a graduate degree in one of MIT’s graduate programs, Sloan professional programs not included (MBA, EMBA, LGO, etc)

 - Have a genuine interest in pursuing a career in academic research and/or teaching